Miggycraft/side-projects/README.md

 # Java
 -Speech to Invoker (11/28/21): Made a yt with this to show that you can play invoker using voice commands only

+-Insult Translate (02/13/22): Changes your insult to other language